 Firm Administrator Alisa Stewart wears several hats at Kimbrough Law.
 Her duties include managing office equipment and computer systems in concert with the firm’s technology systems vendor, overseeing the firm’s paperless office environment, and handling bookkeeping tasks.
 Alisa enjoys being a part of Kimbrough Law and is inspired by the team’s shared commitment to serving the community.

 Before joining Kimbrough Law, Alisa worked in administrative roles for companies in the legal, financial services, mortgage, and manufacturing industries.
 During her spare time, she enjoys attending University of Georgia football games with her husband, Ron, spending time with her extended family and grandchildren, and visiting friends on Lake Hartwell.

-Receptionist Kathy Ogle is often the first person clients interact with when they call or visit Kimbrough Law.
-In addition to greeting visitors, Kathy provides general administrative support to the firm’s employees.
+Client Care Coordinator Renatta Rasmussen is usually the first person clients interact with when they call or visit the Kimbrough Law office.
+In addition to greeting visitors, Renatta provides general administrative support to the firm’s employees.